Surinam Airways Flight 764

 Surinam Airways Flight 764 was an international scheduled passenger flight from Amsterdam Airport Schiphol in the Netherlands to Paramaribo-Zanderij International Airport in Suriname on a Surinam Airways DC-8-62.
-On Wednesday 7 June 1989, the flight crashed during approach to Paramaribo-Zanderij, killing 176 of the 187 on board.
+On Wednesday 7 June 1989, the flight crashed during approach to Paramaribo-Zanderij, killing 178 of the 187 on board.
 It is the deadliest aviation disaster in Suriname's history.

 Investigation revealed significant deficiencies in the crew's training and judgement.
 They knowingly attempted to land using an inappropriate navigation signal and ignored alarms warning them of an impending crash.
 The safety issues stemming from the incident were of such concern that the United States National Transportation Safety Board (NTSB) issued safety recommendations to the Federal Aviation Administration (FAA).

 Aircraft and crew

-The aircraft (named the Anthony Nesty in honor of the Olympic Swimmer) was a four-engined McDonnell Douglas DC-8-62 passenger jet which had first flown in 1969 as part of the air fleet of Braniff International Airways.
+The aircraft (named Anthony Nesty in honor of the Olympic swimmer) was a four-engined McDonnell Douglas DC-8-62 passenger jet which had first flown in 1969 as part of the air fleet of Braniff International Airways.
 An NTSB brief shows that while the aircraft was owned by Braniff it was involved in a minor accident in 1979 in which there were no fatalities.
 The aircraft was sold to Surinam Airways shortly afterwards.
 The official report into the crash of Flight 764 made no indication that this previous incident contributed in any way to the subsequent fatal crash.

-The flight crew consisted of Captain Wilbert "Will" Rogers (66), First Officer Glyn Tobias (34) and Flight Engineer Warren Rose (65).
+The flight crew consisted of Captain Wilbert "Will" Rogers (66), First Officer Glyn Tobias (43) and Flight Engineer Warren Rose (65).
+Captain Rogers had a total of 19,450 flight hours, including 8,800 hours on the DC-8.
+The first officer and flight engineer had 6,600 flight hours and 26,600 flight hours respectively.
+The flight engineer also had 720 flight hours on the DC-8.
 There were six flight attendants on board.

 History of the flight

 The flight departed Amsterdam Schiphol Airport as scheduled at 23:25 on 6 June.
 The next ten hours of the flight passed uneventfully.
 The crew received a final weather report and clearance for a VOR/DME (VHF omnidirectional range/Distance Measuring Equipment) approach to runway 10 but instead initiated an ILS (Instrument Landing System) landing.
 During the approach, the plane's no. 2 engine struck a tree at a height of approximately 25 m above ground level.
 The outboard right wing then struck another tree, shearing it off and causing the aircraft to roll over and impact the ground inverted.
-Of the 9 crew and 178 passengers, none of the crew and only 11 passengers survived, leaving 176 dead.
+Of the 9 crew and 178 passengers, none of the crew and only 9 passengers survived, leaving 178 dead.